ThuiSing/ThuiSing/README.md

 - 🔭 I just exploring new things! :)
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to travel
+- ⚡ Fun fact: Never stop Learning

 ### Connect with me: